goatsweater/mac-setup/docs/setup.rst

 =============

-The initial setup of the system consists of following the basic setup wizard, then leverages Jeff Geerling's `Mac Development Ansible Playbook`_ to install and configure as much as possible.
+The initial setup of the system consists of following the basic setup wizard, then leverages parts of Jeff Geerling's `Mac Development Ansible Playbook`_ to install and configure as much as possible.

 Setup wizard
 ------------